hollance/RWDevCon-App-Architecture/0-For-Instructor/3-Lab-Instructions.markdown

 Each of these objects now has one specific and very clear task.
 With this approach your app ends up with more classes, but each of them does less and is therefore easier to debug and understand.

 If you have time, also take a look at **SearchViewController.swift**.
-Something similar was done there.
-All the logic for performing a search was moved into a new source file, **Search.swift**.
+Something similar was done there: all the logic for performing a search was moved into a new source file, **Search.swift**.
 This new `Search` class uses `SearchRequest` to talk to the server, and then returns a new array with the `Item` objects it found.

 Congratulations, you’re ready to continue on to the challenges, where you’ll strip down the view controllers even further.